DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step2.md

 The canary deployment strategy is deploying changes at a reduced scale to contain the overall risk of failure to a subset of users.
 We deploy the cahnge to only a subset of our infrastructure, or for a subset of users, and see that everything goes as planned.

-The goal of a Canary deployment is two-folds:
+The goal of a canary deployment is two-folds:
 - limit the blast radius of any uncertain change, and
 - allow to very quickly revert it if things goes sideways.